slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A quarrel is quickly settled when deserted by one party; there is no battle unless there be two."
 -- Seneca [-004]*

+> *"If they are wise, do not quarrel with them; if they are fools, ignore them."
+-- Epictetus [0050]*

 > *"Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation."
 -- Balthasar Gracian [1601]*